 By content provider code (CP code): You indicate the CP code (an integer), and all the content associated with that code is purged.

-By cache tag (beta): Cache tags enable you to name and group related content.
+By cache tag: Cache tags enable you to name and group related content.
 For example, you could create a group called “product-thumbnails” and then have the ability to purge the entire group.
 (For more, check out Introducing the Ability to Purge by Cache Tag.)

 By cache key: A cache key is a string used by the edge server to index objects in the cache.
 The cache key can be almost anything that's part of the client request, including query strings, HTTP request headers, some types of POST bodies, or even a characteristic of the client like the end user's country or the type of device.
 This is supported by the Fast Purge API.